CPK Insurance

 • Oklahoma commercial auto minimum liability is $25,000/$50,000/$25,000 if a bar has covered vehicles that need to be insured.

-• Oklahoma requires businesses to maintain proof of general liability coverage for most commercial leases, so bars often need to show coverage before signing or renewing a location agreement.
+• Most commercial leases in Oklahoma require proof of general liability coverage, so bars often need to show coverage before signing or renewing a location agreement.

 • Bars should confirm liquor liability insurance for bars is included or added when requesting a quote, because liquor license and serving liability concerns are central to this business type.